EugeneHasJeans/EugeneHasJeans.github.io/README.md

 Abstract (Executive Summary)
 ============================

-The purpose of this breathalyzer is to keep intoxicated drivers off the road.
+The purpose of this breathalyzer is to help prevent drinking and driving.
 As drunk driving is one of the leading causes of accidents on the road.
-This breathalyzer can help eliminate drunk driving by determining the users blood alcohol content (BAC) as well as their beats per minute (BPM), so that users can determine beforehand if they are able to drive home safely.
+This breathalyzer can help fix the issue of drunk driving by determining the users blood alcohol content (BAC) as well as their beats per minute (BPM), so that users can determine beforehand if they are able to drive home safely.
 When the alcohol or heart rate test is taken, data is retrieved from the sensors and stored on a database.
 In addition, the data is also displayed on an android application along with the date and time of when the test was taken.
 Furthermore, the android application will aid the user by allowing them to determine if it is safe to drive and will be given options such as calling a friend, calling a taxi or seeking the nearest hotels in the area.